The great investing myth (11): Generalisations to make money

 • Type II Errors: Avoiding opportunities because they don’t fit conventional wisdom.

-We need to make an effort to study in detail to find these exceptional winners, develop the conviction to keep holding them and have the right emotions to buy at the right prices and keep holding them.
+We cannot find and hold great companies to invest in by generalising.
+We need to make an effort to study in detail to find these exceptional winners and have the conviction to buy at the right prices and keep holding them.

 Challenge conventional wisdom, do thorough due diligence, and seek outliers by digging deeper into metrics and fundamentals.